Is CBD in Illinois Legal ?

 Where To Legally Buy CBD Oil In Illinois

 So, you have three options.
-First, if you’re looking for CBD oil which contains THC, then you’ll have to be 21 or over and you’ll have to go to a licensed marijuana dispensary to purchase marijuana-derived CBD legally in Illinois.
+First, if you’re looking for CBD oil in Chicago which contains THC, then you’ll have to be 21 or over and you’ll have to go to a licensed marijuana dispensary to purchase marijuana-derived CBD legally in Illinois.
 As of the time of writing, you’ll need a medical marijuana card, but by the time you read this, that may no longer be the case.